ScottLogic/blog/_posts/2020-08-26-codegen-6502-webassembly.md

 title: Code generating a WebAssembly 6502 emulator from specifications
 date: 2020-08-26 00:00:00 Z
 categories:
-- ceberhardt
 - Tech
 author: ceberhardt
 layout: default_post
 summary: Writing emulators that bring old computer hardware back to life is a popular hobby, and one that I have been enjoying recently through my own goal of writing an Atari 2600 emulator.
 However, writing a CPU emulator can get a little repetitive and tedious, so I thought I'd explore a different approach - generating the CPU emulation code from a specification rather than manually translating it.
 This blog post shares the fruitful results.
 image: ceberhardt/assets/2600/atari-2600.png
 ---